 Steamroller Prints!! at UW-Manitowoc, July 21 - 25, 2014

-The City of Manitowoc has graciously donated the use of the steamroller (and driver) for a special 5-day printmaking event in late July 2014 and agreed to mount an exhibit of the prints at the city’s Rahr-West Art Museum.
+The City of Manitowoc has graciously donated the use of the steamroller for a special 5-day printmaking event July 21-25, 2014 and agreed to mount an exhibit of the prints at the city’s Rahr-West Art Museum.
 Artists are invited to prepare and bring a large-scale relief matrix and print an edition of large relief prints.
 Accomodations are available in town or, you and your team can camp on the UW-Manitowoc grounds.
 Some materials will be provided during the event.
-The culmination of this project will be an exhibition of the prints at the Rahr West Art Museum for the month of August 2014 and then at the Hamilton Wood Type & Printing Museum.
+The culmination of this project will be an exhibition of the prints at the Rahr West Art Museum August 9- 17, 2014 and then at the Hamilton Wood Type & Printing Museum.

 Details for the Event

 Dates: A maximum of 45 artists can be accommodated.
 Printing dates are July 21 - 25, 2014 (the 28th and 29th can be added if need be.)
-We will be printing under tents set up in the parking lot of the UW-Manitowoc campus.
+We will be printing under tents set up in the south parking lot of the UW-Manitowoc campus.
 Inside studio space will be available for paper prep, print drying and print storage.
-Steamroller will be available from 9:00 am - 5:00 pm each day.
+Steamroller will be available from 7:00 am - until dusk each day.
 Prep work/clean-up can continue as early or late as need be.
-Exhibit opening will be on Sunday, August 3, 1:00 - 4:00 pm.
+Exhibit opening will be on Sunday, August 10, 1:00 - 4:00 pm.

-Ink & Paper: Black Ink and possibly some colors (donated by Akua/Speedball) and some paper will be available for the final prints and proofing.
-Details of available papers and ink will be provided to participants as they become available.
+Ink & Paper: Black Ink and possibly some colors (donated by Akua/Speedball and Graphic Chemical and Ink) and some paper will be available for the final prints and proofing.
+There will also be a roll of unbleached muslin on hand.
+More details of available papers and ink will be provided to participants as they become available.
 If you will have other paper/ink that you would like to use for the edition, please be prepared to bring it along.
 Some large rollers, ink modifiers, clean up materials, slip sheets and a print drying set-up will be provided for the duration of the event.

-T-Shirt: Matrix and ink will be provided, bring your own shirts.
+T-Shirt: A screen, printing station and textile ink will be provided, bring your own shirts.

 Exhibition: One print from each participant will be donated and showcased in an exhibition at the Rahr West Art Museum in Manitowoc, Wisconsin August 2014.
 Prints will be hung “au naturel” using magnets.
 The prints will then move to the display area of the Hamilton Wood Type & Printing Museum, Two Rivers WI, where they will stay through the close of the annual Hamilton Wood Type & Printing Museum “Wayzgoose” conference in early November.
 The print used for the shows will become the property of the organizer and may be used for future exhibitions.
 Please let us know if your institution or affiliation is interested in hosting an exhibition.